rickl4/rickl4.github.io/index.md

 ## Peer Reviewed Publications

-1. Klumpenhouwer, W., Allen, J., Li, L., **Liu, R.**, Robinson, M., Da Silva, D., Farber, S., Karner, A., Rowangould, D., Shalaby, A., Buchanan, M., &amp; Higashide, S. (2021).
-A comprehensive transit accessibility and Equity Dashboard.
-Transport Findings.
+1. Da Silva, D., Klumpenhouwer, W., Karner, A., Robinson, M., **Liu, R.**, Shalaby, A. (2022).
+Living on a Fare: Modeling and Quantifying the Effects of Fare Budgets on Transit Access and Equity.
+Journal of Transport Geography.

 2. **Liu, R**; Palm, M; Shalaby, A; Farber, S. (2020).
 A social equity lens on bus bridging and ride-hailing responses to unplanned subway disruptions.
 Journal of Transport Geography.